elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-barriers-might-hinder-critical-thinking-and-how-can-they-be-overcome.md

 url: /learn/education-studies/questions/what-barriers-might-hinder-critical-thinking-and-how-can-they-be-overcome
 score: -1.0
 related_article1:
-    id: 160316
+    id: 160142
+    title: >-
-    title: What are effective note-making techniques, and how do they aid in information retention?
+        What are some effective exam preparation strategies, and how can they help improve performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-effective-notemaking-techniques-and-how-do-they-aid-in-information-retention
+    url: /learn/education-studies/questions/what-are-some-effective-exam-preparation-strategies-and-how-can-they-help-improve-performance
 related_article2:
-    id: 159955
+    id: 160142
+    title: >-
-    title: What are the key components of effective time management, and how do they contribute to academic success?
+        What are some effective exam preparation strategies, and how can they help improve performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-time-management-and-how-do-they-contribute-to-academic-success
+    url: /learn/education-studies/questions/what-are-some-effective-exam-preparation-strategies-and-how-can-they-help-improve-performance
 related_article3:
-    id: 160575
+    id: 160352
-    title: What are active reading techniques, and how do they enhance comprehension?
+    title: >-
+        How can students apply knowledge in real-world contexts to enhance problem-solving skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-enhance-comprehension
+    url: /learn/education-studies/questions/how-can-students-apply-knowledge-in-realworld-contexts-to-enhance-problemsolving-skills
 related_article4:
-    id: 160059
+    id: 160583
-    title: How can study groups be effectively organized to achieve group goals and assign roles?
+    title: >-
+        What are the different learning styles, and how can students adapt their study techniques to suit their style?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals-and-assign-roles
+    url: /learn/education-studies/questions/what-are-the-different-learning-styles-and-how-can-students-adapt-their-study-techniques-to-suit-their-style
 related_article5:
-    id: 160059
+    id: 160145
-    title: How can study groups be effectively organized to achieve group goals and assign roles?
+    title: >-
+        How can students identify their learning style and leverage their strengths to improve academic performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals-and-assign-roles
+    url: /learn/education-studies/questions/how-can-students-identify-their-learning-style-and-leverage-their-strengths-to-improve-academic-performance
 ---

 &nbsp;